MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/transition-from-codeunit1.md

 ### About system codeunits
 -    They have IDs in the 2 billion range.
 -    You cannot modify them.
 -    Currently, we do not recommend that code subscribes to the events in the new system codeunits 2000000001..2000000010 directly.
 Although this is not blocked, it might be in a future release.
-Instead you should subscribe to one of the integration events which now reside next to the business logic.
+Instead, you should subscribe to one of the integration events which now reside next to the business logic.

 ## Mapping Codeunit 1 method triggers to events

-The following table lists the mappings between the codeunit 1 method triggers and the new methods.
+The following table lists the mappings between the codeunit 1 method triggers and the new event publisher methods.

 |Codeunit 1 trigger|New object ID|New method|
 |------------------|-------------|-----------------|